Order book definition

-Order book is a list containing all relevant information for a security or a financial instrument.
+An order book is a list containing all the relevant information regarding a particular security or a financial instrument.
 It includes all trading transactions, the bid and ask (or offer) prices, buy orders, sell orders and overview of past orders.

-Order books can be found at most of the exchanges, and they are available for different assets.
-The information available on the order book is used for analysing the attractiveness of an asset.
-Through the analysis, traders decide whether to open a position with a specific asset and which type of position they would open.
-Namely, they could determine whether to buy or sell an asset.
+Order books can be found at most exchanges, and they are available for different assets.
+The information they contain is used to analyse the attractiveness of an asset.
+Through such analysis, traders decide whether to open a position with a specific asset and which type of position they would open.
+Or to put it more simply, they can determine whether to buy or sell an asset.

 Order book sections

-The data available on the order book can be grouped in sections, such as:
+The data available on the order book can be grouped into sections, such as:

-Buy order section is the part where the bid price (the price at which buyers are willing to purchase an asset) is stated.
-In addition, this section also provides an overview of the bid size, ie the bid volume.
+Buy order section: The part where the bid price (the price at which buyers are willing to purchase an asset) is stated.
+In addition, this section also provides an overview of the bid size (ie, the bid volume).
 This indicates the quantity demanded by buyers.

-Sell order section is the section in which sellers are placing their ask price (also called an offer price).
+Sell order section: The section in which sellers place their ask price (also called an offer price).
 This is the minimum sale price acceptable by the sellers of the underlying asset.
-Along with the asking price, the order book is providing information about the volume available for sale at a different asking price.
+Along with the asking price, the order book provides information about the volume available for sale at different asking prices.

-Last price and last volume – are sections where the last trading prices and the volume of the last trade are presented.
+Last price and last volume: These are the sections where the last trading prices and the volume of the last trade are presented.